Chord Progressions – A Beginners Guide

 Ultimate Chord Chart

 One of the best of these is “The Ultimate Guitar Chord Chart” by the Hal Leonard Corp.
-Available on Amazon for under four dollars, it offers dozens of different chord progressions which you can use in your songs.
+Available on online store for under four dollars, it offers dozens of different chord progressions which you can use in your songs.
 It also shows chord shapes and indicates how you can move them across your guitar.
 While this book is typically appropriate for guitar players, it can be used by just about anyone.

 Piano Chords And Progressions

 For piano players, “Piano Chords & Progressions:: The Secret Backdoor to Exciting Piano Playing!” is a great guide.
-Written by Duane Shinn and available for about $13 on Amazon, it offers players an insight into complex piano chords and showcases how to write compelling and interesting chord progressions.
+Written by Duane Shinn and available for about $13 on web store, it offers players an insight into complex piano chords and showcases how to write compelling and interesting chord progressions.
 They delve deeply into progression theory and expand on how to create intriguing songs.

 On the software front, there are multiple options.
 Two of the best include “EarMaster 6 Pro,” a $60 program that offers lessons in identifying chord intervals, chord inversions, chord progressions, scales, and much more.
 Users will learn how to transcribe melodies and rhythm, how to master sight-reading, and can listen back to their lessons in real time.
 This is a great way to learn progressions and improve your music skills.